smartdevicelink/protocol_spec/README.md

   </tr>
 </table>

-#### 3.2.1 Success
+#### 4.2.1 Success

-If the head unit can start the RPC service it will respond with a Start Service ACK containing its maximum supported protocol version.
-If its maximum supported version is 1, the packet will contain an 8 byte header, otherwise it will contain a 12 byte header.
-From this point forward, the application is expected to use the minimum of the head unit's maximum supported version, and its maximum supported version.
-The payload of the Start Service ACK will contain a hash of the service which was started on the head unit if the payload size is greater than 0.
+If the head unit allows the RPC service to start, it will respond with a `StartServiceACK` containing its maximum supported protocol version.
+The packet structure will also match that of the supplied version; if the module's maximum supported version is 1, the packet will contain an 8 byte header (version 1), otherwise it will contain a 12 byte header (version 2).
+The application will then find the highest version supported by both the module and the application.
+This will be the determined version used for this session and will be used for all other packets sent from this point forward.

+The payload of the `StartServiceACK` will contain a hash of the service which was started on the head unit if the payload size is greater than 0.
 This hash should be stored by an application and is needed in the end communication flow.

 ##### Head Unit -> Application
 <table width="100%">
   <tr>
-    <td>Version</td>
-    <td>E</td>
-    <td>Frame Type</td>
-    <td>Service Type</td>
-    <td>Frame Info</td>
-    <td>Session Id</td>
-    <td>Data Size</td>
-    <td>Message ID</td>
+    <th>Version</th>
+    <th>E</th>
+    <th>Frame Type</th>
+    <th>Service Type</th>
+    <th>Frame Info</th>
+    <th>Session Id</th>
+    <th>Data Size</th>
+    <th>Message ID</th>
   </tr>
   <tr>
     <td></td>